MISP/misp-book/quick-start/README.md

 And Justice for All! -->

 # Quick Start

-The Malware Information Sharing Platform (MISP) tool facilitates the exchange of Indicators of Compromise (IOCs) about targeted malware and attacks, within your community of trusted members.
-MISP is a distributed IOC database containing technical and non-technical information.
+MISP (Open Source Threat Intelligence and Sharing Platform) software facilitates the exchange and sharing of threat intelligence, Indicators of Compromise (IOCs) about targeted malware and attacks, financial fraud or any intelligence within your community of trusted members.
+MISP sharing is a distributed model containing technical and non-technical information which can be shared within closed, semi-private or open communities.
 Exchanging such information should result in faster detection of targeted attacks and improve the detection ratio, whilst also reducing the number of false positives.

-With the focus on automation and standards, MISP provides you with a powerful API via PyMISP, jump ahead to these chapters to get started.
+With the focus on automation and standards, MISP provides you with a powerful ReST API, extensibility (via misp-modules) or additional libraries such as PyMISP, jump ahead to these chapters to get started.

 ## Login into MISP